Freelance Stage Lighting Technician - The Inside Story

 Jimmy

-You have picked out the three main ways to earn money as a lighting tech.
+You have picked out the three main ways to earn money as a lighting technician.
 They are all valid and suit different people.

 As a full time tech, the freelancers seem to be on a very high day rate.
 When you are full time, it doesn’t matter if you are in the office, or slogging your guts out on site - you get paid the same.
 Same can be said of some venue technician jobs.
 But what price do you put on knowing that you will be paid at the end of the month?